lovdeep7/PubNubRide/README.md

 First, obtain your PubNub keys from signing up below.
 After creating a PubNub app, you will receive your subscribe and publish keys, which you will need to input in the `Constants.java` class.

 You will also need your Google Maps API keys. <a href="https://console.cloud.google.com/">Create a Google Cloud Platform account</a> in order to use google maps APIs, which will power a large portion of the app.
 From the API manager, enable the Google Maps Android API, Directions API, and Places API.
 You can obtain your keys from the credentials tab.
-Your key will need to go in the `Constants.java` file, as well as the `AndroidManifest.xml` and `Home.java` files.
+Your key will need to go in the `Constants.java` file and the `AndroidManifest.xml` file.

 After including the relevant keys, build the project in Android Studio and run it through a connected device or an AVD.
 Note: the first build may take a while; <a href="https://github.com/lovdeep7/SelfDrivingApp">here is a barebones version</a> of this project.